Karelia University of Applied Sciences (Karelia UAS)

 - Music / Karjalantalo, address: Siltakatu 1

-The Centre provides education in four different degree programmes in bachelor level.
 The Degree Programme in Music provides studies in folk music, rhythmic music qualifying as a musicin or a music teacher.
-The graduates of the Degree Programme in Communication (Media) receive a title of Bachelor of Culture and Arts.
-The Degree Programme in Tourism educates Bachelors of Hospitality Management.
+The graduates of the Degree Programme in Media receive a title of Bachelor of Culture and Arts.
+The Degree Programme in Tourism and Hospitality Management educates Bachelors of Hospitality Management.
 There is also the Degree Programme in Design and the graduates receive a title of Bachelor of Culture and Arts.

 Degree Programmes in